Edit Blog Post

-I decided that the simplest explanation was the right one.
-Like severely cheap off-off-season rates.
+I decided that the simplest explanation was probably the right one.
+Like it just happens to be mid April and there are some severely cheap off-off-season rates.

 So I booked it.

-Many nations have occupied this tiny 25 km by 50 km island over the past few centuries, with Vietnam getting final dibs in the 80's.
-The island's 100k inhabitants gather in small villages, exporting fish sauce and peppercorns to the mainland.
-The majority of hotels and resorts are scattered along Long Beach near the main town of Duong Dong.
-On the eastern part of the island
+Pho Quoc.
+Many nations have occupied this tiny island of 25 km by 50 km over the past few centuries, Vietnam having final dibs in the 80's.
+This island's 100k inhabitants

 OMG, such a lovely thing to have fresh fruit cut up for you as you lounge on a beach chair

-The locals peer from the shadows and call out, Hey lady, want to rent a scooter?
+The locals peer from the shadows of their huts and call out, Hey lady, want to rent a scooter?
 Buy a bottle of booze?
 How about a massage, lady?

 Grab a palapa and a book because you are in for a treat

-During the long rainy season I'm sure it's all lush and green around here, but right now everything is crispy and dry.
+During their long rainy season I'm sure it's all green and lush in Vietnam, but right now everything is crispy and dry.
 The lotus flowers are the only thing blooming in stagnant ponds.
-Best of all, no mozzies!
-The receptionists beckon me towards my hut.
+Cup half full, no mozzies!
+The receptionists both beckon me towards my hut.

 The Honeymoon suite